Economy of the Democratic Republic of the Congo: International Monetary Fund

-In 2015, the IMF planned on giving the DRC a $1 billion loan after its two-year suspension after it failed to give details about a mining deal from one of its state-owned mines and an Israeli billionaire, Dan Gertler.
-The loan may be necessary for the country because there will be elections in December 2016 for the next president, and the cost of funding this would range around $1.1 billion.
-The biggest problem with the vote is getting a country of 68 million people the size of Western Europe to polling stations with less than 1,860 miles of paved roads.
+In 2015, the IMF planned on giving the DRC a $1 billion loan after its two-year suspension following its failure to provide details about a mining deal from one of its state-owned mines and an Israeli billionaire, Dan Gertler.
+The loan was considered necessary for the country because elections were scheduled for December 2016 for the next president, and the cost of funding this was expected to range around $1.1 billion.
+The biggest problem with the vote was getting a country of 68 million people the size of Western Europe to polling stations with less than 1,860 miles of paved roads.

+Import and export declarations are filed through the Guichet Unique Intégral du Commerce Extérieur (GUICE), an electronic single-window platform.
+Shipments valued at $2,500 or more undergo pre-shipment inspection by BIVAC; imports also carry a quality-control charge of 2 per cent of FOB value payable to the Office Congolais de Contrôle and a BIVAC fee of 0.75 per cent.

 Sectors

 Agriculture

 Agriculture is the mainstay of the economy, accounting for 57.9% of the GDP in 1997.
 Main cash crops include coffee, palm oil, rubber, cotton, sugar, tea, and cocoa.
 Food crops include cassava, plantains, maize, groundnuts, and rice.
 In 1996, agriculture employed 66% of the work force.

-The Democratic Republic of Congo produced, in 2018:
+In 2018, the Democratic Republic of the Congo produced: